 Convection ovens use a fan to circulate the hot air inside, resulting in faster and more even cooking.
 However, if the fan malfunctions, you may find that the oven isn’t heating up enough or results in unevenly cooked food.
 If the fan blades can’t be easily turned by hand or the fan fails multimeter testing, it’s likely malfunctioned and requires replacement.

-Don’t let a Viking oven not heating properly keep you from enjoying its superior cooking capabilities!
+Don’t let a Viking oven not getting hot keep you from enjoying its superior cooking capabilities!
 Contact Appliance Service Station to schedule a fast and professional assessment.